Substreams: Massively Faster Indexing Performance for Subgraphs

 StreamingFast is a web3 builder and investor.
 As a core developper on The Graph, it excels at building massively scalable open-source software for processing and indexing blockchain data.
 Founded by a team of serial tech entrepreneurs, the company has deep expertise in large scale data science.
 Its core innovation, the Firehose, is a files-based and streaming-first approach to processing blockchain data that enables high performance indexing on high throughput chains.

-You can follow StreamingFast on Twitterand on Discord.
+You can follow StreamingFast on Twitter and on Discord.

 About The Graph

 The Graph is the source of data and information for the decentralized internet.
 As the original decentralized data marketplace that introduced and standardized subgraphs, The Graph has become web3’s method of indexing and accessing blockchain data.
-Since its launch in 2018, tens of thousands of developers have built subgraphs for dapps across 40+ blockchains - including Ethereum, Arbitrum, Optimism, Base, Polygon, Celo, Fantom, Gnosis, and Avalanche.
+Since its launch in 2018, tens of thousands of developers have built subgraphs for dapps across 70+ blockchains - including Ethereum, Solana, Arbitrum, Optimism, Base, Polygon, Celo, Fantom, Gnosis, and Avalanche.

 As demand for data in web3 continues to grow, The Graph enters a New Era with a more expansive vision including new data services and query languages, ensuring the decentralized protocol can serve any use case - now and into the future.

 Discover more about how The Graph is shaping the future of decentralized physical infrastructure networks (DePIN) and stay connected with the community.
-Follow The Graph on X, LinkedIn, Instagram, Facebook, Reddit, and Medium.
+Follow The Graph on X, LinkedIn, Instagram, Facebook, Reddit, Farcaster and Medium.
 Join the community on The Graph’s Telegram, join technical discussions on The Graph’s Discord.

 The Graph Foundation oversees The Graph Network.
 The Graph Foundation is overseen by the Technical Council.
-Edge & Node, StreamingFast, Semiotic Labs, The Guild, Messari, GraphOps, Pinax and Geo are eight of the many organizations within The Graph ecosystem.
+Edge & Node, StreamingFast, Semiotic Labs, Messari, GraphOps, Pinax and Geo are eight of the many organizations within The Graph ecosystem.

-Graph Protocol
+Graph UpdatesRecommended

 Published